 Key West is by far the most populated and well-developed of the Florida Keys, with TONS of bars and restaurants, museums, and other attractions.
 It also happens to be home to Mile 0 of the Over-the-Seas Highway, so I’ll leave the Mile Markers out for the town’s attractions.

-Given you could easily spend at least a few days in this charming city, we plan on writing a whole post all about the best things to do in Key West, but, for now, here are our absolute favorites:
+Given you could easily spend at least a few days in this charming city, we actually have a whole post dedicated to the best things to do in Key West, but, for now, here are our absolute favorites:

 15. Enjoy sunset from a floating tiki bar